Last Updated on

 Health Benefits of Eating Blueberries for the Baby

-- Blueberries contain folate which is important to prevent birth defects such as Spina Bifida.
+- Blueberries contain folate, which is essential to prevent congenital disabilities such as spina bifida.

 - They are rich in calcium and polyphenol that helps in the development of bones in the foetus.